Does Your Hair Need Olaplex’s No. 7 Bonding Oil?

 On my own (frizzy, dry) locks though, does it have much of an impact?

 The answer is not all that much sadly.
-While the serum definitely does add shine- and it also helps to reduce some of my frizz- I can’t say that I’ve noticed much repairing from this serum.
+While the serum definitely does add shine – and it also helps to reduce some of my frizz – I can’t say that I’ve noticed much repairing from this serum.

+That’s possibly because what my hair generally needs most is moisture and that’s not what this product is specifically designed to offer.
 Instead, if I were heat styling my hair every day I’m sure I would enjoy its abilities to heat protect while adding shine.

 Oilier hair types in particular would probably also appreciate that No. 7 doesn’t feel too heavy on the hair (and also smells pretty gorgeous).